unnxt30/CRMS/README.md

-# City Road Rescue Hub
+# City Road Management Service

 ## About the Project

 This project is part of the CSD-326 Software Engineering course offered at Shiv Nadar University, Greater Noida, India.
-The City Road Rescue Hub is a comprehensive web application designed to streamline the process of reporting and managing road repair requests in urban areas.
+The City Road Management Service is a comprehensive web application designed to streamline the process of reporting and managing road repair requests in urban areas.

 ## Live Demo